jll123567/VR-Content/Worlds/PoolHouse/README.md

 Hope you enjoy!

+## UPDATE
+This world is also available in cvr, and uses [CVR's CCK](https://developers.abinteractive.net/cck/setup/).
+Download that for setup.
+The CVR version does not use cyanemu, udonsharp, or ProTv.

 ## Dependencies

 This project needs cyanemu, udonsharp, ProTv, and the vrchat sdk to work.
 Please import them before importing this package.
 They are linked below.